marviq/coffee-jshint/CONTRIBUTING.md

     git push --set-upstream origin "release/v${version}"
     ```

+  * If this is a _hotfix_, now is a good time to first go and code the hotfix changes; If this is a regular release, just move on to the next step.

+    As soon as the hotfix is ready and tested, it's time to move on the next step too.

   * Let the usual acceptance process take its course.
 If any changes are needed, code them in, test, rinse & repeat the previous step until everything is
     indeed _accepted_.